Stephen-A-Steyaert/Stephen-A-Steyaert/README.md

 ### :construction: [smplscript](https://github.com/Stephen-A-Steyaert/smplscript)

-A small, interpreted scripting language with a built-in REPL, written entirely in C++.
+A small, interpreted scripting language, written entirely in C++.

 **Current features & goals:**
 - :pencil2: Hand-built tokenizer + parser (recursive descent)
 - :repeat: Bytecode virtual machine
-- :inbox_tray: REPL and file execution
+- :inbox_tray: File execution
 - :abc: Dynamic typing and simple built-ins
-- :test_tube: Focused on learning, not performance
+- :test_tube: Focused on learning, not performance; later will be performace focused when it is completed and is open sourced to others

 > Learning how languages work — by building one from the ground up.